jboss-developer/jboss-eap-quickstarts/bean-validation-custom-constraint/README.md

 The purpose of this project is to show you how to test bean validation using custom constraints with Arquillian.
 In this quickstart, the personAddress field of entity Person is validated using a set of custom constraints defined in the class AddressValidator.
 If you want to see an example of how to test bean validation with a user interface, look at the [kitchensink](../kitchensink/README.md) example.

-_Note: This quickstart uses the H2 database included with JBoss EAP 6.
+_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application 6.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable and should NOT be used in a production environment!_

 System requirements
 -------------------